The FARRP Analytical Laboratory Is Open!

-Food Allergy Research and Resource Program
+Food Allergy Research

-FARRP was established in 1995 as a cooperative venture between the University of Nebraska and seven founding industry charter members.
-Today, FARRP has more than 70 member companies, more than one dozen staff members and several graduate students.
-FARRP has two primary missions:
+FARRP, founded by Steve Taylor, was established in 1995 as an industry-funded consortium and cooperative venture between the University of Nebraska and seven founding industry charter members.
+Today, FARRP has more than 105 member companies, 8 Faculty members, more than 25 staff members and several graduate students.
+Dr. Joe Baumert is the Director.

 Develop and provide the food industry with credible information, expert opinions, tools, and services relating to allergenic foods.